HMS Illustrious (87): Subsequent operations in the Mediterranean

 Without aircraft aboard, she sailed to Alexandria on 23 January escorted by four destroyers, for temporary repairs that lasted until 10 March.
 Boyd was promoted to rear admiral on 18 February and relieved Lyster as Rear Admiral Aircraft Carriers.
 He transferred his flag to Formidable when she arrived at Alexandria on 10 March, just before Illustrious sailed for Port Said to begin her transit of the Suez Canal.
 The Germans had laid mines in the canal earlier.
 Clearing the mines and the ships sunk by them was a slow process and Illustrious did not reach Suez Bay until 20 March.
-The ship then sailed for Durban, South Africa, to have the extent of her underwater damage assessed in the drydock there.
+The ship then sailed for Durban, South Africa, to have the extent of her underwater damage assessed in the dry dock there.
 She reached Durban on 4 April and remained there for two weeks.
-The ship ultimately arrived at the Norfolk Navy Yard in the United States on 12 May for permanent repairs.
+The ship arrived at the Norfolk Navy Yard in the United States on 12 May for permanent repairs.

 Some important modifications were made to her flight deck arrangements, including the installation of a new aft lift and modification of the catapult for use by American-built aircraft.
-Her light antiaircraft armament was also augmented during the refit.
+Her light anti-aircraft armament was also augmented during the refit.
 Captain Lord Louis Mountbatten relieved her acting captain on 12 August, although he did not arrive aboard her until 28 August.
 He was almost immediately sent on a speaking tour to influence American public opinion, until he was recalled home in October and relieved by Captain A. G. Talbot on 1 October.
-The work was completed in November and Illustrious departed on 25 October, for trials off Jamaica and to load the dozen Swordfish of 810 and 829 Squadrons.
+The work was completed in November and Illustrious departed on 25 October, for trials off Jamaica and to load the dozen Swordfish of 810 NAS and 829 NAS.
 She returned to Norfolk on 9 December, to rendezvous with Formidable, which had also been repaired there, and the carriers sailed for home three days later.
 On the night of 15/16 December, Illustrious collided with Formidable in a moderate storm.
 Neither ship was seriously damaged, but Illustrious had to reduce speed to shore up sprung bulkheads in the bow and conduct temporary repairs to the forward flight deck.
 She arrived at Greenock on 21 December and permanent repairs were made from 30 December to late February 1942 at Cammell Laird's shipyard in Birkenhead.
-While working up her air group in March, reinforced by the Grumman Martlet fighters (the British name of the F4F Wildcat) of 881 and 882 Squadrons, she conducted trials of a "hooked" Supermarine Spitfire fighter, the prototype of the Seafire.
+While working up her air group in March, reinforced by the Martlet fighters (the British name of the F4F Wildcat) of 881 NAS and 882 NAS, she conducted trials of a "hooked" Spitfire fighter, the prototype of the Seafire.